appsolutegmbh/MAMP-MAMP-PRO-4-Documentation/en/MAMP-PRO-Windows/Settings/Hosts/Extras/Concrete5/index.md

 ### Configuration

-If you choose to change the database port after installation, you must also change the port number in the `application\config\database.php` file in your document root.
+If you choose to change the database port after installation, you must also change the port number in the "application\config\database.php" file in your document root.
 Your port number is part of the "server" variable.